MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 and the `team_id` attribute on that provider needs to be set, or `team_id` needs to be set on the `:xcode_profile` target.

-## Why do I get an error like "Xcode couldn't find any provisioning profiles matching 'TEAM_ID/PROFILE_NAME'"?
+## Why do I get an error like “Xcode couldn't find any provisioning profiles matching 'TEAM_ID/PROFILE_NAME'”?

 This error should only occur if `build_mode = "xcode"`.
 If you are using another `build_mode`, please report this as a bug.

-The `provisioning_profile` you have set on your top level target (i.e `ios_application` and the like) is resolving to a provisioning profile that hasn't yet been installed to `~/Library/MobileDevice/Provisioning Profiles`.
+The `provisioning_profile` you have set on your top level target (i.e `ios_application` and the like) is resolving to a provisioning profile that hasn’t yet been installed to `~/Library/MobileDevice/Provisioning Profiles`.
 This is common if you use the `local_provisioning_profile` rule and specify fallback profiles, or if you use specify a profile in the workspace.